PataphysicalSociety/soupault.app/site/reference-manual.md

 ###  Using soupault on Windows

-Windows is a supported platform and soupault includes some fixups to account for the differences.
+Windows is a supported platform and soupault includes some fixups to account for the differences between UNIX-like systems and Windows.

 This document makes a UNIX cultural assumption throughout, but most of the time the same configs will work on both systems.
 Some differences, however, require user intervention to resolve.

-If a file path is only used by soupault itself, then the UNIX convention will work, i.e. `file = 'templates/header.html'` and `file = 'templates\header.html'` are both valid options for the include widget.
+If a file path is only used by soupault itself, then the UNIX convention will work.
+For example, `file = 'templates/header.html'` and `file = 'templates\header.html'` are both valid options for the [`include`](#include-widget) widget when running soupault on Windows.

-However, if it’s passed to something else in the system, then you must use the Windows convention with back slashes.
+However, if a path is passed to an external program, then you must use the Windows convention with backslashes.
-This applies to the preprocessors, the command option of the exec widget, and the `index_processor` option.
+This applies, for example, to [page preprocessors](#page-preprocessors), the `command` option of the [`exec`](#exec-widget) widget, and [external index processors](#external-index-processor).

-So, if you are on Windows, remember to adjust the paths if needed, e.g.:
+So, if you are on Windows, remember to adjust the paths if needed.
+For example:

 ```toml
 [widgets.some-script]